 In recent times, we have seen conspiracy theories emerging from the far left, as some advocates of the “Social Justice Movement” and “Critical Race Theory” have gone off the deep end, freaking out even those on the moderate left, …. as well as, from the far right, with the “QAnon” conspiracy theory… related to the 2016 “PizzaGate” craziness (if you have not heard about “QAnon,” then read, or listen to, this article from The Atlantic about it…. it will scare the daylights out of you).
 Sadly, you can find Christians on both sides that get drawn into these types of conspiratorial thinking.

 Now, we have COVID-19.
-Did it come from a lab in China, even as part of some intentional bio-warfare?
+Did it come from a lab in China, not simply as a result of some possible accident, that was covered up, but perhaps even as part of some intentional bio-warfare?
 Is it somehow related to Bill Gates and the Mark of the Beast?

 There are a lot of good questions that sit underneath some of these more overt questions.
 There is still a lot about COVID-19 that we do not know.
 But sometimes the lure of conspiracy thinking can easily take us down the wrong path.
 As a Christian, I get bothered when critics of evangelical faith create their own conspiracy theories about Christianity.
 But when Christians themselves foster conspiracy thinking, that lacks evidential support, we risk damaging our witness to an unbelieving world.